Skip to main content

 6

-This will create initialization MRs in all the selected projects with the respective subgraph schema.Graph GitLab Mappings
+This will create initialization MRs in all selected projects with the respective subgraph schema.Graph GitLab Mappings

 Merge Request Lifecycle